-American Idol runner up, Adam Lambert, has confirmed that he will join legendary rock band Queen for a special concert this summer.
+American Idol runner up, Adam Lambert, has confirmed that he will open in concert for Queen this summer.

-Adam Lambert, who has just released a new single, "Better Than I Know Myself," has announced that he has been invited by Queen to sing at their Knebworth concert this coming July.
+Adam Lambert, who has just released a new single, "Better Than I Know Myself" has announced that he has been invited by the famed rock band Queen, to open in concert this coming July.
 The singer also plans to release a new album titled "Trespassed" although plans for its release date have been delayed.
 The album will feature a song written by Bruno Mars.

 "I'm working on a couple of new songs last-minute that came in at the end of the cutoff period," he told radio listeners during an on air interview with 94.3 The Point.
 "We're going to push it so we can work on the songs."